Revised Date: 7/2/2018

 Administrative Clinical Education Assistant (ACEA)

-The ACEA is an employee of UMSOM whose primary role is to assist the DCE and the CCE on a daily basis with a variety of tasks.
-The ACEA is also responsible for collecting and organizing data on each cohort and clinical site to report to faculty.
+The ACEA is a staff employee of UMSOM.
+The primary role of the ACEA is to provide complex administrative support to the Director of Clinical Education within the Doctor of Physical Therapy program.
+This includes but is not limited to: managingthe clinical education database and software systems, assisting the DCE and ADCE on a daily basis with a variety of tasks, including data entry of the student and clinical instructor information into Web CPI .
+The ACEA is responsible for collecting and organizing data on each student cohort and clinical site to report to faculty.

 Clinical Instructor (CI)